-Finally, our analyses using a modified societal perspective do not include caregiver burden, as the methods for performing economic evaluation including caregiver burden are still under development.
-Incorporating caregiver burden may lead to counter-intuitive results due to prolonged negative productivity effects and unknown quality of life effects on caregivers when children who need substantial care live longer.
+Finally, our analyses using a modified societal perspective do not include quality of life burden associated with caregivers, as the methods for performing economic evaluations including such caregiver burden are still under development.
+Incorporating caregiver burden may lead to counterintuitive results due to prolonged negative productivity effects and unknown quality of life effects on caregivers when children who need substantial care live longer.
 Furthermore, there is a lack of data on utilities and lost income for caregivers of patients with SMA.
-As such, we present our thinking on these considerations in Appendix E (Tables E8 and E9) and we will explore these methodologies for performing modified societal perspective including caregiver burden for the evidence report.
+As such, we present our thinking on these considerations in Appendix E (Tables E8 and E9) but we do not present results of the analyses using modified societal perspective including caregiver burden.